 He was permanently dismissed from the Hokies' football program after stomping on the calf of Louisville defensive end Elvis Dumerville.
 He lied about apologizing to Dumerville.

 Vick once flipped off the West Virginia fans and elbowed a coach in the back of his head.
 He was charged with brandishing a loaded gun in a McDonald's parking lot after being kicked off the team.

 "I'm just trying to show the world I'm not the person that some people make me out to be, some kind of bad guy like the villain," Vick said.
 "I wasn't raised that way.
 Anybody that really knows me knows that."

-The Cowboys are interested in USC offensive tackle Winston Justice, who was suspended for the entire 2004 season for pointing a toy gun at a student.
-He pleaded no contest the previous year to solicitation of prostitution in his hometown of Long Beach, Calif and received three years of probation.
+Then there is highly rated USC offensive tackle Winston Justice, who was suspended for the entire 2004 season for pointing a toy gun at a student.
+He pleaded no contest the previous year to solicitation of prostitution in his hometown of Long Beach, Calif., and received three years of probation.

 Contrite and apologetic about the incidents, Justice seems to have done some damage control.
 And it certainly doesn't hurt that the 6-foot-6, 320-pounder is capable of a 39-inch vertical leap, 38 repetitions of 225 pounds and 5.0 speed in the 40-yard dash.

 "I'm always going to be sorry about it, but it's in the past," Justice said.
 "I'm trying to live day by day to show people that I am a good-character guy."

 In the case of Florida State linebacker A.J.
 Nicholson, he was accused of sexual assault of a 19-year old girl at the team hotel prior to the Orange Bowl.
 The charge was dropped and Nicholson was remorseful when asked about the incident.